Vyral/mcpherson-sisters/_posts/2020-08-20-q-how-do-i-find-the-right-investment-property.md

 **1\.
 Location.** Ask yourself if it’s in a good school district.
 What demographic will be buying that home?
 How’s the lot?
 Land holds value; you want future buyers to have a nice yard.&nbsp;

 **2\.
-Well maintained.** It should have an updated furnace, newer roof, and windows, etc. You don’t want to buy a house that will need to have everything replaced.&nbsp;
+Well maintained.** It should have an updated furnace, newer roof and windows, etc. You don’t want to buy a house that will need to have everything replaced.&nbsp;

 **3\.
 Comparable properties sold.** Find the worst home in the best neighborhood, as Joanna Gaines (co-star of the show “Fixer Upper”) always says.
 Ask yourself if this neighborhood supports the resale value after your real estate-related expenses.
 We will provide you with a complimentary market analysis if you find a house you’re considering.
 We call that after renovation value or ARV.&nbsp;